intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/loadmodel/README.md

 The imagenet validation dataset preparation can be found from [BigDL inception Prepare the data](https://github.com/intel-analytics/BigDL/tree/master/dl/src/main/scala/com/intel/analytics/bigdl/models/inception#prepare-the-data).

-## Run in Local Mode
+## Run as a local Java program

-In the local mode example, we use original imagenet image folder as input.
+When running as a local Java program, we use original imagenet image folder as input.

-Command to run the example in local mode:
+Command to run the example:

 ```
 modelType=caffe